Our Origins

 Dating back to 1619, Dulwich College is one of the UK’s oldest independent schools, and it has a long history of academic excellence, innovation and respect for tradition.
 Its academic strength was matched by its broad and challenging co-curricular programme in sports, music, visual arts, drama and debate, which were underdeveloped in Shanghai at that time.

-As The College had long been a pioneer in education, the Dulwich London Governors embraced the idea and under the leadership of Eddie George, the then Governor of the Bank of England and Chairman of the Governors, Dulwich formed a 100-year global partnership with Fraser and Karen to open international colleges around the world.
+As the College had long been a pioneer in education, the Dulwich London Governors embraced the idea and, under the leadership of Eddie George, the then Governor of the Bank of England and Chairman of the Governors, Dulwich formed a 100-year global partnership with Fraser White and Karen Yung to open international colleges around the world.
 Dulwich College International was born, the first British independent school to take its practices and ethos to China.

 Dulwich College, our founding school, was founded by Edward Alleyn on 21 June 1619 with letters patent from King James I. This historical document, affixed with the Great Seal of England, still survives.
 An actor linked to Shakespeare's Globe Theatre and an entrepreneur in the world of Elizabethan and Jacobean theatre, Alleyn was a colourful and famous figure of his days.
 At the age of 47, Alleyn decided to establish a school for boys in London that would provide sound learning, strong artistic pursuits and good manners.

-We celebrated our 400th year anniversary in 2019 with a programme of events and activities that paid tribute to our long history while looking forward to the challenges of the next 100 years.
-One highlight of the celebration was the Dulwich Olympiad 2019.
-This annual event brings together a representative body of students from Dulwich College International family of schools to participate in workshops and events, and to showcase their talents in competitions and performances together with students of the founding school in London, Dulwich College.
+Dulwich College celebrated its 400th anniversary in 2019 with a series of events and activities that paid tribute to our long history while looking forward to the challenges of the next century.
+A key highlight was the Dulwich Olympiad 2019, an annual event that brings together students from the Dulwich College International family of schools to participate in workshops and events, and to showcase their talents in competitions and performances together with students of the founding school in London, Dulwich College.
+While our roots date back to 1619, how old is Dulwich College International?
+Established in 2003, DCI has since grown into a global network of schools, continuing the tradition of academic and co-curricular excellence worldwide.

 With its vision and purpose to nurture students who make a positive difference in the world, Dulwich College International is proud to be a part of this 400-year history of innovation and academic excellence.